2020 has been a hard, unpredictable year.

 Maybe you usually go back to your parents for the holidays, but can’t travel this year.
 Instead of only mourning that tradition, ask yourself what new things you can do to get some of that feeling of connection and love that you get from those home visits.
 Could you video chat your mom while you both cook something together? or could you watch the same holiday movie at the same time, even in different places?
 Could you get a favorite recipe from a loved one and try to make it yourself?

-If you’re struggling this holiday season, please contact our licensed Houston therapists at the Grief Recovery Center for help today.
+If you’re struggling this holiday season, please contact our licensed therapists at the Grief Recovery Center in Houston, TX for help today.